Yorker: flat, predictable

 Why teams switch off Datadog Synthetics

 Datadog Synthetics is a line item inside a contract that typically starts at $5–50k/year.
 Synthetic checks compete with APM, logs, and infrastructure for budget.
-When costs get squeezed, Synthetics is often the first thing cut — taking your proactive coverage with it.
+When costs get squeezed, Synthetics is often the first thing cut, taking your proactive coverage with it.

-Yorker emits OTLP to any backend — ClickHouse, Grafana, Honeycomb, Dash0.
+Yorker emits OTLP to any backend: ClickHouse, Grafana, Honeycomb, Dash0.
 Datadog Synthetics results stay inside Datadog.
 If you're moving any part of your observability stack off Datadog, synthetic data doesn't come with you.

 Yorker injects W3C traceparent into every check.
 If your backend uses Datadog APM, those traces still appear in Trace Explorer.
-If it doesn't, the trace ID is still there — usable by any OTel-aware backend.
+If it doesn't, the trace ID is still there, usable by any OTel-aware backend.
 Datadog's trace correlation requires Datadog APM at both ends.

-Yorker's entire pricing — plan fee, per-run consumption, private-location discount, regional tiers — is public at /pricing.
+Yorker's entire pricing (plan fee, per-run consumption, private-location discount, regional tiers) is public at /pricing.
 Datadog's Synthetics pricing is published at the on-demand rate only; committed pricing requires a sales conversation.

 Yorker checks are plain YAML files checked into your repo.
-Datadog Synthetics supports Terraform and the API, but the browser test format is proprietary — not portable if you leave.
+Datadog Synthetics supports Terraform and the API, but the browser test format is proprietary and not portable if you leave.
 Yorker YAML is readable and portable.

 Yorker includes private location agents at $29.99/month.
-Datadog private locations require the Datadog Agent container and count toward your Synthetics usage — another metered cost inside the larger contract.
+Datadog private locations require the Datadog Agent container and count toward your Synthetics usage, another metered cost inside the larger contract.

 Feature-by-feature comparison